soulim/gateway/README.md

   - *Move on the board:* the player rolls the D6 dice and moves on the board to reach a creature or the portal.
 The player is allowed to travel as many steps as a number showed by the D6.
+Players can move in any direction, but not diagonally.
 If the player reaches creatures, they're allowed to immediately try to rescue that creature.
   - *Try to rescue a creature:* the player rolls both D8 and D6 dice.
 The D8 shows the result of the rescue attempt:
       - 1 or 5 - the player travels together with the creature into